We raise funds to support individuals and families affected by genetic conditions.

-There are around 6,000 life-altering genetic disorders.
+There are around 6,000 life-altering genetic conditions.

-The Jeans for Genes campaign raises awareness of the daily challenges faced by those living with a genetic disorder and raises money to fund projects that make a tangible difference to the lives of those affected.
+The Jeans for Genes campaign raises awareness of the daily challenges faced by those living with a genetic condition and raises money to fund projects that make a tangible difference to the lives of those affected.

 Most importantly, the campaign: